GabrielAugusto1996/kafka-streams-api-for-developers/README.md

 FlatMapValues can´t change the key, FlatMap can change the key.
 Map is used to transform a single element, while FlatMap is used to transform multiple elements.
-Merge operator can combine more than one kafka stream and convert into a single kafka stream
+Merge operator can combine more than one kafka stream and convert into a single kafka stream.

+---
+KTable is also known as update-stream or a changed log, KTable represents the latest record for a given key in Kafka Records, for example:

+1 - A,Abacaxi, 2 - A,Lasanha, 3 - B,Pera, 4 - B,Batata;

+KTable representation: A,Lasanha - B,Batata

+Any record without key is ignored for the KTable;